djryanj/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 #### Task summary

 In this task you created and configured an Azure Migrate migration assessment.

-# -- SKIP TO [Exercise 2: Migrate the Application Database](#exercise-2-migrate-the-application-database), RESUME HERE IF TIME PERMITS --

 ### Task 5: Configure dependency visualization